nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 - `HASH` refers to the commit hash of the commit to be reverted to
 - `HASH` can be obtained using the `history` command
+- Error message will be shown if attempting to revert to the current commit.
+This is because reverting to current commit is unlikely to be intentional.

+The following image shows the output of `history`.
+The commit hashes are labelled.
+We can pick which commit to revert to, and then type `revert <CORRESPONDING_HASH>` to revert to that commit.
 ![historyCommand](images/ug/historyCommand.PNG)

 Example: